Exxon continues drilling offshore Guyana as Venezuela lodges complaint

 Its 10 oil finds are at least 110 km (68 miles) away from the northwest part of the Stabroek block where the incident took place, the company said.
 The company has a permit from Guyana to explore the Stabroek block.

 “Exploration and development drilling is continuing in the southeast area of the Stabroek Block,” the company said in a statement.
-An Exxon spokeswoman declined to say whether the two vessels, owned by Norway’s Petroleum Geo-Services, planned to continue their survey.
+An Exxon spokeswoman declined to say whether the two vessels, owned by Norway’s Petroleum Geo-Services (PGS.OL), planned to continue their survey.

 Exxon shares rose about 4 percent on Wednesday as oil prices jumped, both recovering from sharp declines earlier in the week.
-Hess Corp, which owns 30 percent of the project, also surged 9.3 percent after plunging more than 12 percent on Monday.
+Hess Corp (HES.N), which owns 30 percent of the project, also surged 9.3 percent after plunging more than 12 percent on Monday.

 Markets were closed on Tuesday for the Christmas holiday.